 Research Topics

-2D materials are ultrathin crystalline materials which have gained considerable interest for sensing and electronic applications.
+2D materials are ultrathin crystalline nanomaterials which have gained considerable interest for sensing and electronic applications.
 Graphene, a semi-metallic (zero-gap) semiconductor, is the most well studied 2D material.
 Over the last decade other 2D semiconductors which have sizeable band bandgaps and tuneable band structure, such as such as MoS2, MoSe2, 2D-tellurium, have gained increasing attention.
-Our focus is developing and fabricating new devices for fluid biomarker sensors, volatile organic compound/gas sensors, and optoelectronic devices.
+Our focus is developing and fabricating biosensors for fluid biomarker detection, sensors for volatile organic compound/gas detection, and optoelectronic devices.

 Biomarkers are measurable indicators that help determine if a person may have or be at risk of developing a disease.
 They can also help monitor or predict the effectiveness of treatments and help identify suitable patients for clinical trials of new treatments.
-This project leverages the unique properties of ultrathin semiconductors, including high surface-to-volume ratio, band structure tunability using surface effects, and high mobility, to detect fluid biomarker proteins at ultra-low concentrations.
-The objective of this multi-disciplinary project is to develop a new easy-to-use and repeatable method to detect ultralow concentrations of non-invasive fluid biomarkers of Alzheimer’s disease and other diseases.
+This project leverages the unique properties of ultrathin semiconductors, including high surface-to-volume ratio, band structure tunability using surface effects, and high mobility, to detect fluid biomarker proteins at femtomolar concentrations.
+The objective of this multi-disciplinary project is to develop an easy-to-use, rapid, and minimally invasive method to detect fluid biomarkers of Alzheimer’s disease and other neurological disorders.

 VOCs have also been identified as potential biomarkers for a variety of conditions including Alzheimer’s disease, lung cancer, and Parkinson’s disease.
-In addition, toxic gases found in the workplace have Threshold Limit Values at parts-to-billion concentrations.
+In addition, toxic gases such as NO2 and H2S found in the workplace have Threshold Limit Values at parts-to-billion concentrations.
 Existing detection methods are expensive or are limited to a laboratory setting.
 The research team is investigating the use of 2D materials for low-cost and portable detection and identification of VOCs and industrial gases.

 New Electronic Device Architectures for Sensing and Optoelectronic Applications